Strasbourg 19 July 2017

 On 20-22 June 2017 over 400 representatives of governments, education institutions and civil...

 Learning to Live Together - A Conference on the Future of Citizenship and Human Rights Education in Europe

-Around 300 representatives of governments, education institutions and civil society organisations will debate the future of citizenship and human rights education in Europe at a conference in Strasbourg on 20-22 June 2017.
+Over 400 representatives of governments, education institutions and civil society organisations debated the future of citizenship and human rights education in Europe at a conference in Strasbourg on 20-22 June 2017.

-The participants will discuss current challenges and opportunities in this area, share examples of good practices and lessons learned, and propose recommendations for future action, including specific criteria and mechanisms for evaluation of progress, in particular in the framework of the Council of Europe Charter on Citizenship and Human Rights Education.
+Participants discussed current challenges and opportunities in this area, shared examples of good practices and lessons learned, and proposed recommendations for future action, including specific criteria and mechanisms for evaluation of progress, in particular in the framework of the Council of Europe Charter on Citizenship and Human Rights Education.

-The conclusions of the forthcoming Report on the State of Citizenship and Human Rights Education in Europe will provide the basis for discussion.
+The conclusions of the Report on the State of Citizenship and Human Rights Education in Europe provided the basis for discussion.